astropy/astropy-APEs/APE_coordinated_pkg.rst

 "Implementation" section below), with various levels defined for each criteria, generally corresponding to "good", "acceptable", and "unacceptable".
-This will make the review process much faster and (eventually) open the review process beyond the coordination committee, thereby address the concerns from the "Motivation" section.
+This will make the review process much faster and (eventually) open the review process beyond the coordination committee, thereby addressing the concerns from the "Motivation" section.

 A community review process for affiliated packages